dabarreto/excel-kickstarter-analysis/README.md

-# excel-kickstarter-analysis
+# kickstarter-analysis
-Performing analysis in Excel on Kickstarter data to uncover trends.
+## Performing analysis in Excel on Kickstarter data to uncover trends.